Best Toddler Utensil

 Analysis and Test Results

-Toddler utensils use a variety of materials, including stainless steel, silicone, plastic, bamboo, or wood.
+Toddler utensils use various materials, including stainless steel, silicone, plastic, bamboo, or wood.
 For a health-conscious parent, stainless steel is an excellent option, plus it is durable and long-lasting.
 The Exzact Kids Silverware Set fits this profile.
 Silicone is another safe and healthy alternative.
-It is toxin-free, particularly 100% food grade or medical grade silicone; plus, it is soft, and can withstand the high temperatures of a dishwasher.
+It is toxin-free, particularly 100% food grade or medical grade silicone; plus, it is soft and can withstand the high temperatures of a dishwasher.
 Our review does not include a 100% silicone product, but the handle of the Munchkin Raise Toddler Fork and Spoon Set features some silicone for added grip.
 As for plastic, we are not big fans, mostly due to the potential of chemicals leaching into baby's food.
-The Grabease Ergonomic Baby Utensils is the only product in our review that is all plastic.
-Considering that safer and healthier materials available, like stainless steel, silicone, bamboo, or wood, we recommend heading that direction when you can.
+The Grabease Ergonomic Baby Utensils and the Munchkin Multi Forks and Spoons are all plastic.
+Considering that safer and healthier materials are available, like stainless steel, silicone, bamboo, or wood, we recommend heading that direction when you can.

 We've done the measuring and side-by-side comparison so you can reap the benefits of the details.
 The Grabease Ergonomic Baby Utensils is the smallest among the competition, whereas the Exzact Kids Silverware Set is the biggest.
 The Munchkin Raise Toddler Fork and Spoon Set and the Kirecoo Fork and Spoon Set fall within the average range, and lastly, the Skip Hop Zootensils Fork and Spoon are slightly below average.
 Since every child is different, you should find a utensil set that best fits your child's hands.